MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Limitations

 \subsection{Main Results}

 The main results of the LLMs' unit test generation performance focus on the vanilla unit tests extracted directly from the LLMs' outputs without any changes.
-The goal of this scenario is to assess the LLMs' current raw capability to generate project-level unit tests.
+This scenario assesses the LLMs' raw capability to generate multi-file-level unit tests.

-Table~\ref{tab: main_results} shows the evaluation results of the vanilla unit tests.
-First, we observe that different LLMs have varying language-level expertise.
-For example, Claude-3.5-Sonnet performs the best in Java but falls behind GPT-o1 in JavaScript.
-Second, we can see from the results that LLMs have different metric-level expertise as well, validating the effectiveness of different evaluation metrics.
-For example, in Python, Claude-3.5-Sonnet performs the best on CR and ComR while falling behind GPT-o1 on LC and BC.
+Table~\ref{tab: main_results} shows the evaluation results for vanilla unit tests.
+First, LLMs demonstrate varying language-level expertise.
+For example, Gemini-3.0-Pro performs the best in Java but falls behind GPT-o1 in JavaScript.

-Among three programming languages, Java is the most difficult language, primarily due to stricter syntax.
-Many models fail to generate valid Java code, leading to low compilation rates and execution coverage.
-Among all the evaluated models, GPT-o1 performs the best in general, especially in JavaScript.
+Among three programming languages, Java poses the greatest challenge due to its stricter syntax requirements.
+Many models fail to generate valid Java code, leading to low executability rates and execution coverage.
+Among all the evaluated models, Gemini-3.0-Pro performs the best in general.
 CodeLlama and CodeGemma have the worst general performance.
 We also observe that some models tend to generate more unit tests.
 However, generating more unit tests does not necessarily lead to better coverage rates.
 For example, Gemini-2.0-Flash tends to generate the most unit tests but does not obtain the best coverage rate.
-Additionally, we observe that sometimes the open-source model can even outperform some closed-source models.
-For example, DeepSeek-Coder works better than GPT-3.5-Turbo on Python and JavaScript.
+Additionally, sometimes the open-source model can even outperform some closed-source models.
+For example, DeepSeek-Coder surpasses GPT-3.5-Turbo on Python and JavaScript.
 Finally, we confirmed from such results that dependencies exist in metrics.
-On Java, models like CodeQwen1.5, CodeLlama, and CodeGemma fail to generate compilable unit tests, resulting in the lowest correctness rates and coverage rates.
+On Java, models like CodeQwen1.5, CodeLlama, and CodeGemma fail to generate executable unit tests, resulting in the lowest correctness and coverage rates.
+We verify the robustness of these experimental results through multiple runs in Appendix~\ref{appendix: robust_analysis}.